 Councillors are elected to represent people in a defined geographical area for a fixed term of four years, unless elected at a by-election in which case the time will be shorter.
 Councillors have to balance the needs and interests of residents, voters, political parties and the councils.

 Councillors decide on the overall direction of policy.
 Council officers then implement these policy initiatives and are responsible for delivering services on a daily basis.

 - Full Council – The full council is made up of all elected councillors, usually belonging to a range of different political parties.
 The full council debates and decides upon policy based on reports from the committees.

 - Cabinet – A cabinet is like the government of the council, usually formed by the political party that has most elected representatives in full council.
 It is the only group which is allowed to make decisions on certain areas of policy without the approval of the full council.
-Each Cabinet member usually looks over a specific area, e.g. environment, housing, culture.
+Each cabinet member usually looks over a specific area, e.g. environment, housing, adult social care, children’s services or culture.
 Between 2000 and 2011, most councils were required to have a ‘Leader and Cabinet’ model rather than a committee system.
-However, since the Localism Act 2011 allowed them to, some councils have switched back to a ‘Committee system’.
+However, since the Localism Act 2011 allowed them to, some councils have switched back to a committee system.